 Biological, social, genetic, and psychological factors play a role in increasing the risk of its onset.

-Avoidant/restrictive food intake disorder (ARFID) involves limitations in the amount and/or types of food consumed, but unlike anorexia, ARFID does not involve any distress about body shape or size, or fears of fatness.
+Avoidant/restrictive food intake disorder (ARFID) is characterised by severe limitations in the amount and/or types of food consumed, but unlike anorexia nervosa, it does not involve distress about body shape or size, or fears of fatness.

 ARFID is a mental illness which can severely compromise growth, development, and health.